kometenstaub/linked-data-vocabularies/README.md

 ## Obsidian Linked Data Vocabularies Plugin

 This plugin adds YAML keys for the selected heading, url (optional), and broader, narrower and related headings.
+It also supports inserting it as inline YAML at the current selection for use with [Dataview](https://github.com/blacksmithgu/obsidian-dataview).

 Currently, the LCSH [Suggest2](https://id.loc.gov/techcenter/searching.html) API is implemented.